dzeke/ColoradoRiverCoding/PilotFlexAccounting/README.md

 1. ~ 1.5 to 2 hours (may split over multiple periods).

 ## Directions to Use
-1. Download the file **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverFutures/raw/master/PilotFlexAccounting/PilotFlexAccounting-CombinedPowellMead.xlsx)** to your computer.
+1. Download the file **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/master/PilotFlexAccounting/PilotFlexAccounting-CombinedPowellMead.xlsx)** to your computer.
 1. Move the Excel file to be a Google Sheet in a Google Drive folder associated with your Google Account.
 1. Invite the other players to join the Google Sheet.
 Copy + share the URL to the Sheet.
 Or in the upper right of the Sheet, click the **Share** button, add emails, and set permissions so players can access the sheet.
 1. In the Google Sheet, select the *ReadMe-Directions* worksheet.
 Follow the further directions to start and complete the role play.

 ## Requested Feedback
 Please email feedback -- things you like, things to improve -- about the pilot flex water accounting tool or the role play to David Rosenberg at david.rosenberg@usu.edu.
+Or Tweet at [@WaterModeler](https://twitter.com/WaterModeler).

 ## Requested Citation
 David E. Rosenberg (2021).
 "Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system."
-Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverFutures/tree/master/PilotFlexAccounting.
+Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverCoding/tree/master/PilotFlexAccounting.

 ## Explanation of Contents
-1. **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverFutures/raw/master/PilotFlexAccounting/PilotFlexAccounting-CombinedPowellMead.xlsx)** - An Excel file with the pilot flex accounting tool and directions for the role play.
+1. **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/master/PilotFlexAccounting/PilotFlexAccounting-CombinedPowellMead.xlsx)** - An Excel file with the pilot flex accounting tool and directions for the role play.
 For syncronous access by multiple players, download and move this file into a Google Sheet.
 See the ReadMe-Directions worksheet for directions.
-1. **[PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverFutures/raw/master/PilotFlexAccounting/PilotFlexAccounting-KeyIdeas.pdf)** - A PDF file with 5 slides that show key ideas for the pilot flex accounting tool.
+1. **[PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/master/PilotFlexAccounting/PilotFlexAccounting-KeyIdeas.pdf)** - A PDF file with 5 slides that show key ideas for the pilot flex accounting tool.
 1. **Hydrology** - Folder with Excel files used to generate hydrologic scenarios.
 CRB_29gages.xlsx: Listing of gages in the Colorado River basin used to estimate natural flow.
 NaturalFlows1906-2018_20200110.xlsx: Natural flow hydrology downloaded from the USBR website and modified to pick out particular 10- and 20- year sequences of flows from the observed and paleo reconstructed records.
 1. **OldVersions** - Folder with older versions of the interactive water budget.

 ## License
-BSD-3-Clause (https://github.com/dzeke/ColoradoRiverFutures/blob/master/LICENSE).
+BSD-3-Clause (https://github.com/dzeke/ColoradoRiverCoding/blob/master/LICENSE).
 Available to use, modify, distribute, etc. for free.
 All modified or derivative products must use the same BSD-3-Clause license.
 This license keeps this work in the public domain forever.